simonbrady/go-plugin-example/README.md

 # Go Plugin Example

-Minimal example of using [Go plugins](https://golang.org/pkg/plugin/).
+Simple example of using [Go plugins](https://golang.org/pkg/plugin/) that implement a common interface defined by the calling program.